The suspended free loop space of a symmetric space: The Bott-Samelson map

 We can deform the map $\Bott_\geo$ a little, as done in \cite{Ziller} \S 3, or \cite{BS} \S 10.
 We fix a suitably small positive number $\epsilon$.
 In dependence of this number, we change the curves in the vicinity of a a corner $\geo (t_i)$.
 Bott and Samelson replace the curve between $\geo (t_i-\epsilon)$ and $\geo (t_i+\epsilon)$ with the unique shortest geodesic between them.
 This exists, because we did chose $\epsilon$ small enough.

 We obtain a new map

 It agrees with $\Bott_\geo$ on the geodesics, that is on the image of the section $s$.

-Bott and Samelson do not discuss the parametrization of the curve we obtain, since they are interested in the length functional $L$.
+Bott and Samelson do not discuss the parametrization of the curve one obtains, since they are interested in the length functional $L$.
 We use the energy functional $E$, so the parametrization matters to us.
 We parametrize all the curves proportional to arc length.
+Thus, a curve $\sigma : [0,1]\to \MM$ has $|\sigma^\prime (t) | = k$ for a constant $k$ and all $t$.
+In consequence $E(\sigma )=\frac 1 2 L(\sigma )^2$.